2022–23 Big Ten Conference men's basketball season

-The 2022–23 Big Ten men's basketball season is the season for Big Ten Conference basketball teams that began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November 2022.
-The regular season will end in March 2023.
+The 2022–23 Big Ten men's basketball season was the season for Big Ten Conference basketball teams that began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November 2022.
+The regular season ended in March 2023.

 With Northwestern's loss to Maryland on February 26, 2023, Purdue clinched a share of the Big Ten regular season championship.
 With Michigan's loss to Illinois on March 2, Purdue clinched the outright regular season championship, its first outright championship since 2017.
 The championship marked the school's 25th, the most in Big Ten history.

 Purdue center Zach Edey was named Big Ten Player of the Year.
-Northwestern coach Chris Collins (basketball) was named Big Ten Coach of the Year.
+Northwestern coach Chris Collins was named Big Ten Coach of the Year.

 The Big Ten tournament was held March 8 through March 12 at United Center in Chicago, Illinois.
 Purdue defeated Penn State in the championship game.

 In addition to Purdue, who received the conference's automatic bid to the NCAA tournament, the conference had eight teams received bids to the tournament: Illinois, Indiana, Iowa, Maryland, Michigan State, Northwestern, and Penn State.

 Three schools also received invitations to the National Invitation Tournament: Michigan, Rutgers, and Wisconsin.